BIG-SA/BASH-Intro-2018/notes/2_filters.md

 Let's get some data for this session.
 Save [this file](../files/BDGP6_genes.gtf) to the folder `BashWk2` which you just created.
 Just use Firefox, Chrome, Explorer, Safari or whichever browser you prefer.
-This file contained genomic information for every known gene in the Drosophila melanogaster genome in a (mostly) tab-separated format.
+This file contains genomic information for every known gene in the Drosophila melanogaster genome in a (mostly) tab-separated format.

 ## File Suffixes and Plain Text Files

 This file we've downloaded has the suffix `.gtf`.

 **What program do you think you should open this with?**

 (If you answered 'none', well done)

 We're very used to files with a given suffix being associated with a specific program, such as `.xlsx` with Excel, and `.docx` with MS Word.
 These file types are binary files, which means they are not in plain text format, but have been (at least partially) encoded into `0/1` binary numbers that computers see everything as.
-We generally can't read files like this with anything but specific software which knows to to decode these patterns of `0` and `1`.
+We generally can't read files like this with anything but specific software which knows how to decode these patterns of `0` and `1`.

 Many other file types are actually just saved as plain text, with the most common of these being a `.csv` file.
-We could actually open a `.csv` file with any plain text editor/viewer, even though we're used to opening them with Excel.
+We could actually open a `.csv` (`c`omma `s`eparated `v`alues) file with any plain text editor/viewer, even though we're used to opening them with Excel.
 Another common file type is a `.tsv` file, which represents *tab-separated values* as opposed to *comma-separated values*.
 **If we changed the suffix of a .csv file to .tsv, would we have changed the commas within the file to tabs?**
 Clearly, the answer is no.

 File suffixes for plain text files like this are really just communicating to other users what the layout of the file is.
 In the case of a `.gtf` file there is a set layout, which includes some "header" lines followed by a series of tab-separated columns.
-It's really just a plain text file though and we could change the suffix at will.
+It's really just a plain text file though and we could change the suffix at will, like we imagined for our imaginary csv/tsv file.
-If we do that though, nobody else will know what the internal structure of the file will be & we'll either be a hindrance or a terrible practical joker.
+If we do that though, nobody else will know what the internal structure of the file will be & we'll either be a difficult co-worker or a terrible practical joker.
+The important thing to realise is that the suffix of files doesn't affect their internal structure.
+They are simply used to communicate *what the structure of the file is*.

 # Looking Through Large Files